LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Evaluation

+\textit{Results.} As shown in Fig.~\ref{subfig:ms_old_models}, our verification strategy noticeably outperforms using $M_1$ all the time and has noticeably more answers within 1 to 3 pts of $M_2$'s answers than $M_1$.
+Interestingly, Fig.~\ref{subfig:ms_new_models} indicates that newer generation of models are capable of answering the kinds of questions users ask our service even with the cheaper variants (4o-mini).
+This result is also demonstrated by the proportions of prompts that are routed to each model.
+When the 4o family of models is used a smaller percentage of prompts are routed to the large model.
+While the $p=0.64$ random strategy performs similarly to our model selection, picking the optimal percentage a priori can be challenging ($p=0.1$ is worse).

+In Fig.~\ref{fig:opus_perf_comparisons} we show the cost and time comparisons of these strategies using older generation models.
+Fig.~\ref{subfig:opus_v_eq_quality_cost} shows the (normalized) total cost of each corresponding strategy and demonstrates that our model selection has a 40\% reduction in cost from using $M_2$ only.
+Fig.~\ref{subfig:opus_v_eq_quality_time} demonstrates that model selection is significantly faster than using $M_2$ exclusively, although it is about 5\ttimes{} slower than using only $M_1$.
+Overall, these results show that our simple model selection can reduce costs while maintaining quality.
+Consistent with these results, we updated our Q\&A service to use GPT4o-mini instead of GPT3.5.

-We evaluate the smart\_context service type, which uses a low cost LLM to decide if context needs to be added to a query before sending to a high cost LLM.
+\paragraph{Context Manager.} We evaluate the \texttt{smart\_context} service type, which uses a low cost LLM to decide if context needs to be supplied to a high cost LLM.
 We see an up to 50\% reduction in cost compared to last-k, while limiting the tail of low quality responses resulting from using no context~(\S\ref{sec:motivation_context}).

-\paragraph{Experimental Setup.} We selected 10 conversations with > 10 messages from a month of WhatsApp usage, in total there are 244 queries.
-These queries were replayed using five context strategies: \begin{description}[noitemsep] \item [LastK(5):] Each prompt evaluated with the last five context messages.
-This is our baseline and considered the highest quality response. \item [LastK(1):] Each prompt evaluated with the last context message. \item [LastK(0):] Each prompt evaluated with no context. \item [{[Lastk(5), SmartContext(GPT-4o mini)]:}] A smaller LLM decides if the last five context messages are needed.
-If not, the prompt gets no context. \item [{[Lastk(1), SmartContext(GPT-4o mini)]:}] A smaller LLM decides if the last context message is needed.
-If not, the prompt gets no context. \end{description}

-After replaying each conversation we judged the quality of the conversations in a similar manner to \S\ref{sec:evaluation_model_selection} with the LastK(5) conversation used as reference.
-This assumes five messages in the context was enough to reply appropriately for every prompt.
-We manually spot-checked and observed this to be the case in our sample conversations, making it a reasonable choice for a high-quality baseline despite not necessarily the highest possible quality.
+\textit{Setup.} Queries in \emph{D} were replayed with following strategies: last-k with k=0 (no context), 1 (most recent message), 5 (baseline), SmartContext with k=1, and SmartContext with k=5.
+After replaying each conversation we judged the quality of conversations with the LastK(5) conversation used as reference.